🏛️ Former Mewar Kingdom capital — unconquered by Mughals🌊 5 major lakes within city limits🎬 Featured in James Bond — Octopussy (1983)

 Hired Car

-Round trip with driver.
+Round trip with driver and all-day waiting.
 Comfortable, flexible, and the driver handles the winding hill road so you can enjoy the scenery.
 Book through your hotel.

 RSRTC Bus